evcoats/Cyclic-Public/README.md

 Hosted at The Bishop's School and UIUC

-urls.py for REST API use is included below
+urls.py for REST API use is included

 ```
 curl --data "username=USERNAME_HERE&password=PASSWORD_HERE" http://cyclic.games/api-token-auth/